rishav1509/Excel-Sales-Analytics/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/rishav1509/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of Finance analytics:** Evaluation of financial performance, cost analysis and optimization, manage risks, support decision-making, and facilitate communication with stakeholders.

 - **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- **Role of reports:** Provide visibility, accountability, and align financial planning with strategic goals instill confidence in the organization's financial outlook.

 ## Technical & Soft Skills: